renatoloureiro/test-casos-example-package/README.md

 ├── Conic			  			# How to setup cone problem using sdpsol interface

-Systems and Control/ 			# Code from publications or textbooks ├── Stability					# Stability analysis, e.g., region-of-attraction estiamtion ├── Reachability				# Reachability analysis, e.g., inner-approximation of backward reachable set
+Systems and Control/ 			# Code from publications or textbooks ├── NMPC						# Synthesis of terminal conditions for NMPC, infinitesimal-NMPC law synthesis ├── Stability					# Stability analysis, e.g., region-of-attraction estiamtion ├── Reachability				# Reachability analysis, e.g., inner-approximation of backward reachable set
 ```